arthurkarganyan/ruby-challenge/README.md

 Films have `avg_rating` field calculated based on user reviews.

+For API gem `grape` was chosen, thought I was possible to use standard rails controllers.
+Why Grape?
+Well, it uses ruby syntax in elegant way: combining routing, params validation, controller layer in one place.
+Also, it supports swagger docs generation.

 # Assumptions

 * Cinema timeslots are discrete by 15 minutes.
 E.g. film can start 16:30 and end 18:00, but not 16:32 -> 17:56.